 Image: Jack Massuger

-The social dimensions of shark depredation in Queensland fisheries
+Exploring the social complexities of shark depredation in Queensland fisheries

 Shark depredation (when a shark feeds on catch before it has been landed by the fisher) has proven to be a frequent source of human-wildlife conflict in commercial and recreational fisheries worldwide.
 Although work to quantify shark depredation is increasing, the social dimensions of such conflict remain largely underexplored.
 This study seeks to explore Queensland recreational and commercial fishers' perceptions, experiences, priorities, and values surrounding management of shark depredation through semi-structured interviews, with the intent to illuminate opportunities for future management of the issue.